krampster/SensibleBot/README.md

 1. Double click on run-gui.bat.
 1. Click the "Run" button.
 Rocket League should open automatically!

-### Using Rider
-1. Install Rider.
-If you do not have Visual Studio installed alongside Rider, follow [this article](https://rider-support.jetbrains.com/hc/en-us/articles/207288089-Using-Rider-under-Windows-without-Visual-Studio-prerequisites) to set up Rider.
-1. Open CSharpBot\Bot.sln in Rider.
-1. In Rider, click the "Run Default" button, which should compile and run the bot.
-Leave it running.
-   - The first time you click it, you may be given a dialog to set up the configuration.
-Click the "Run" button in the dialog to continue.
-1. Double click on run-gui.bat.
-1. Click the "Run" button.
-Rocket League should open automatically!

 ## Upgrades

 This project uses a package manager called NuGet to keep track of the RLBot framework.